jamiecarter7/mentalblockgaming/src/content/blog/the-playtesting-bible-a-guide-for-game-developers.md

 ---
-layout: "../../../layouts/BlogLayout.astro"
+date: 2014-11-05
 title: "The Playtesting Bible: A Guide for Game Developers"
-pubDate: 2014-11-05
-description: "This is the first post of my new Astro blog."
+description: "Let's explore why playtesters are important, what's the best way to do playtesting and what makes a good playtester."
 exerpt: "Playtesting is an incredibly common practice in the field of video game design.
-In this article I will look at why playtesters are important, how playtesting should be carried out and what makes a good playtester."
+In this article we look at why playtesters are important, how playtesting should be carried out and what makes a good playtester."
 author: "MaybeLaterx"
-image:
-  url: "/blog/posts/playtesting-bible-a-guide-for-game-developers/enlightening-book.jpg"
-  alt: "The Astro logo with the word One."
-category: "game design"
+category: ["game-design"]
-tags: ["game design", "blogging", "learning in public"]
 ---

 Playtesting is an incredibly common practice in the field of video game design.
 Without playtesters, the release version of a game would be nowhere near as high quality as the ones you see on shelves today.
 In this article I will look at why playtesters are important, how playtesting should be carried out and what makes a good playtester.